MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

     > Although this component isn't required for trivial XAML Island scenarios such as hosting a first-party UWP control, your app needs this `XamlApplication` object to support the full range of XAML Island scenarios, including hosting custom UWP controls.
 Therefore, we recommend that you always define a `XamlApplication` object in any solution in which you are using XAML Islands.

     > [!NOTE]
     > Your solution can contain only one project that defines a `XamlApplication` object.
 All custom UWP controls in your app share the same `XamlApplication` object.
-The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used host UWP controls in the XAML Island.
+The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used to host UWP controls on the XAML Island.

 ## Create a WPF project